Skip to main content

 The bottom line

-Oral minoxidil is a medication that’s used off-label for the treatment of hair loss.
+Oral minoxidil is a prescription medication that’s FDA approved to treat high blood pressure, but it’s also used off-label for the treatment of hair loss.
 It’s an alternative option to topical minoxidil, and it’s been shown to help improve hair growth in several studies.
-If you’re interested in trying oral minoxidil tablets for hair loss, make sure to speak to your healthcare provider.
+If you’re interested in trying oral minoxidil for hair loss, make sure to speak to a healthcare professional.

 why trust our exports reliability shield